-During the year under review, the Group's earnings before interest, tax, depreciation and amortisation excluding fair value gain/loss on investment properties, re-development related costs and termination benefits (hereinafter referred to as "EBITDA") of \$57.093 million increased by 79.8% as compared to FY2021 EBITDA of \$31.758 million.
-This was mainly due to higher contribution from Hotel Division.
+During the year under review, the Group's earnings before interest, tax, depreciation and amortisation excluding fair value gain/loss on investment properties (hereinafter referred to as "EBITDA") decreased by 14.5% to \$48.799 million from \$57.093 million in FY2022.
+This was mainly due to lower contribution from Rental, Hotel and Industrial Division.

-The Group posted profit after taxation and non-controlling interests of \$20.723 million in FY2022 as compared to \$12.250 million in FY2021 mainly due to higher EBITDA mentioned above and lower depreciation expenses, partially offset by lower net fair value gains on investment properties and higher finance costs.
+The Group posted profit after taxation and non-controlling interests of \$7.167 million in FY2023 as compared to \$20.723 million in FY2022 mainly due to lower EBITDA, net fair value gains on investment properties, higher finance cost, partially offset by lower depreciation expenses.

-The Group's revenue increased by 55.5% to \$209.024 million in FY2022 from \$134.414 million in FY2021 mainly due to higher revenue from the Hotel Division.
+The Group's revenue increased by 3.7% to \$216.758 million in FY2023 from \$209.024 million in FY2022 mainly due to higher revenue from the Hotel Division offset by lower revenue from the Industrial Division.